juniordiscart/ImpossibleOdds-Toolkit/Docs/Json.md

 **Note**: specifying a custom value for a type requires it to be unique in the context of this inheritance chain (this includes interfaces on which this attribute is defined).

-**Another note**: serializing type information is only supported for classes that are serialized as JSON objects.
+**Another note**: serializing type information is only supported for objects that are serialized as JSON objects.
 It's currently not supported in this tool to save type information in JSON array objects.

 ### Enum String Values & Aliases